Beta Site: This is a new site which is still under development. We welcome your feedback, which will help improve it.

 There is currently no cure for dementia or AD, but there are treatments which can modestly improve symptoms - including cholinesterase inhibitors (such as donepezil) and glutamate antagonists (such as memantine).
 However prior to the DOMINO-AD trial, there was limited evidence to guide treatment decisions as AD patients advanced beyond the mild to moderate severity stages.

-DOMINO-AD set out to investigate whether patients with moderate to severe AD would have better cognitive and functional outcomes after 12 months treatment with donepezil, memantine or a combination of the two.
+The NIHR CRN supported DOMINO-AD study set out to investigate whether patients with moderate to severe AD would have better cognitive and functional outcomes after 12 months treatment with donepezil, memantine or a combination of the two.
 The trial assessed whether AD patients with moderate to severe AD, who were already receiving donepezil, benefited from continuing treatment and whether initiating memantine at this stage conferred benefits.

-DOMINO-AD was the first trial to demonstrate the value of continued drug treatment for patients with moderate to severe AD.
-It provided vital evidence used by the National Institute for Health and Care Excellence (NICE) in their dementia guidance, published June 2018: ‘Dementia: assessment, management and support for people living with dementia and their carers’.
+It was the first trial to demonstrate the value of continued drug treatment for patients with moderate to severe AD, providing vital evidence used by the National Institute for Health and Care Excellence (NICE) in their 2018 dementia guideline: ‘Dementia: assessment, management and support for people living with dementia and their carers’.

-As a result of the trial, the NICE guidelines recommend that clinicians should not stop the use of cholinesterase inhibitors, such as donepezil, because of dementia severity (i.e. progression to the moderate to severe point).
+As a result of the trial's findings, the NICE guideline recommend that clinicians should not stop the use of cholinesterase inhibitors, such as donepezil, because of dementia severity (i.e. progression to the moderate to severe point).
 The guidelines also recommend that clinicians should consider combined memantine and cholinesterase inhibitors for patients with moderate AD, and offer the dual treatments to patients if they have severe disease (for those already taking an acetylcholinesterase inhibitor).

 The risks of developing dementia and visual impairment both increase with age.
 The PrOVIDe study, funded by the NIHR Health Services and Delivery Research (HS&DR) Programme, was designed to better understand the prevalence of visual impairment in people with dementia, and to identify how eye care can be improved for people with dementia.
 The NIHR Clinical Research Network (CRN) provided a package of support throughout the study, from development, through setup and delivery, to study closure.